hashgraph/guardian/README.md

    ```
    NFT_API_KEY="eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiJkaWQ6ZXRocjoweGVhNzVBQzEwMmM2QTlCQjc4NDI5NDNlMmMzMUNEMzBmRUNmNUVmMTIiLCJpc3MiOiJuZnQtc3RvcmFnZSIsImlhdCI6MTY0MjQyODUxMDUzMywibmFtZSI6IklQRlMifQ.BjD1EJM1OBWmYClDbRoR1O9vrU3_5-Isb292w3PSSAI"
    ```
-4. If you want to build with Docker (Once this step you are finished)
+4. If you want to build with Docker.
+Please note that the Docker build is meant to be used in production and will not contain any debug information.
+(Once this step you are finished)
    ```
    docker-compose up -d --build
    ```
-5. If you want to manually build every component, then build and run the services in the following sequence: Message Broker, UI Service, Guardian Service, and lastly, the MRV Sender Service.
+5. If you want to manually build every component with debug information, then build and run the services in the following sequence: Message Broker, IPFS, Guardian Service, UI Service, and lastly, the MRV Sender Service.
 See below for commands.

    **From the Message broker folder (Need to run first)**